Keatley Creek archaeological site: Dynamic seasonal round

-Archaeologists have argued for at least a basic level of cultural continuity in the region, noting the consistency between traditional knowledge, oral and written historical records and the archaeological evidence.
+Archaeologists have argued for at least a basic level of cultural continuity in the region, noting the consistency between traditional knowledge, oral and written historical records, and archaeological evidence.
 This suggests that the yearly round or seasonal life movements of the inhabitants of Keatley Creek were likely in general accord with those recorded in traditional ethnography.
 Hayden and Spafford suggest:

 In the fall, large stores of salmon would be caught and dried along the Fraser River for winter food.
 After the fishing ended, the major deer hunt of the year took place in the alpine meadows.
 When cold weather set in, everyone would retreat to winter villages on the terraces of the Fraser River, where fish, meat, and plant foods were stored.
 During the winter, families lived in pithouses dug partly into the ground and covered with a conical wooden roof on which soil and sediment was piled for insulation, much like the roof of historical sod-covered cabins.
 Entry was generally via a ladder protruding through the smoke hole of the roof; [...] and we think that people were relatively tightly bunched together in these houses for warmth during the frigid winters.

 By March, the people were anxious to move into the open and began to look for the first edible plant shoots and bulbs, such as young raspberry shoots and wild onions.
 Spring was often a time of hunger if winter food stores had been used up, and the first signs of spring salmon were eagerly awaited.
 When the snows had cleared in the mountains, most groups went to dig spring beauty corms ("mountain potatoes") and mountain lilies, as well as hunt and fish in the mountain lakes [...].
 In mid to late summer, people gathered saskatoon and other berries as they ripened at lower elevations.
 By late summer, everyone was back down at the river fishing sites preparing fish for the winter and trading with visitors.